githubtraining/write-javascript-actions/responses/12_next-steps.md

-## Congrats on your first Action 🎉
+## Congrats on your second Action 🎉

 Congratulations {{user.login}} you have officially written two GitHub JavaScript Actions!!!